Thoumieux

 Booking and Timing

 Booking difficulty is easy.
 Thoumieux is open seven days a week, lunch and dinner, with consistent hours: 12–2:30 pm and 6–11 pm daily.
 That reliability is practically useful, many Paris restaurants close Monday or take mid-week breaks.
 You can plan around Thoumieux without schedule anxiety.
 Given the easy booking status, last-minute reservations are realistic, though for weekend dinner in peak season, earlier is safer.
-Lunch here is worth considering as a primary option rather than a fallback: the 7th's daytime foot traffic is manageable, a midday meal at a kitchen operating at this level often represents better value than dinner at a comparable address.
+Lunch here works as a primary option rather than a fallback: the 7th's daytime foot traffic is manageable, a midday meal at a kitchen operating at this level often represents better value than dinner at a comparable address.

 Who Should Book